DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 **Note:**: If `https` is used for the SonarQube, the certificate must be trusted by the DefectDojo instance.

-### Vulners

-Import Vulners [Audit](https://vulners.com/docs/API_wrapper/linux_audit/#linux-audit) results, no file required.

-In Tool Configuration, select Tool Type to "Vulners" and add the API Key

-In the Product settings select "Add API Scan Configuration" and select the previously added Vulners API Tool Configuration.

-After this is done, you can import the findings by selecting "Vulners" as the scan type.

-Detailed installation steps can be found in [vulners documentation](https://vulners.com/docs/plugins/defectdojo/).

-Use following [instructions](https://vulners.com/docs/apikey/) to generate Vulners API Key.

-More details about DefectDojo-plugin integration can be found at [vulners integrations page](https://vulners.com/plugins).

 #### Vulners

 Import Vulners [Audit](https://vulners.com/docs/API_wrapper/linux_audit/#linux-audit) results, no file required.